Stylish Monogrammed Weekender Tote

 The Tote is the focal point bag in our Weekender Trio of travel storables.
 If you love it, you’ll also like the matching Roomy Zippered Wristlet Pouch and the handy Zippered Mini Key Ring Pouch – both of which are featured in some of the images above and below.

-Our combination of fabrics makes a wonderful transition to the tones and textures of fall.
 The elegant faux suede handles are soft to the touch with extra length to easily sling the bag over your shoulder.
 Clever fabric brackets help hold the straps in place and add an interesting detail.
 And of course, the signature monogram on the front personalizes and stylizes.
-The alphabet and brackets is a free download in the six major embroidery formats.
+The alphabet and brackets is a free download in six major embroidery formats.

 Our tote finishes at approximately 17″ wide x 20″ high with a 6″ base and sides and a strap drop of about 12″.